daedalia/StrongARM-Ports/README.md

 # BoxPorts
-Ports packaged for the RG552 on JELOS mainline that leverage the Box86\64 system
+x86 games packaged for the RG552 on JELOS mainline that leverage the Box86\64 system

 ## Games